xcp-ng/xcp-ng-org/docs/vms/vms.md

 bash /mnt/Linux/install.sh -d sles -m 15
 umount /dev/cdrom
 ```
 To exit the chroot cleanly you have to kill the `xe-daemon` process that may have been automatically started.
-Otherwise you end up with a corrupted snapshot and transactional-updates will fail.
+Otherwise you end up with a corrupted snapshot and transactional-update will fail.

 And again reboot the system to go to your newest snapshot.